awesome-print/awesome_print/README.md

     }
     rails>

+### IRB integration ###
+To use awesome_print as default formatter in irb and Rails console add the following lines into your ~/.irbrc file:

+	require "rubygems"
+	require "ap"
+	IRB::Irb.class_eval do
+	  def output_value
+	    ap @context.last_value
+	  end
+	end

 ### Logger Convenience Method ###
 awesome_print adds an ap method to the Logger and ActiveSupport::BufferedLogger classes, allowing you to call: